syana40/PDM-Student-Schedule-Import-Tool/README.md

 # Schedule → ICS

-Pull your school's web calendar straight out of the browser and into a proper `.ics` file — correct Eastern time, DST-aware, with reminders built in.
-No login credentials handled, no server, no data leaves your browser.
+Pull your **Inside PDM Student Schedule** straight out of the browser and into a proper `.ics` file - with reminders built in.

-- **Run in:** Browser console
-- **Output:** `schedule.ics`
-- **Timezone:** America/New_York (Philadelphia)
-- **Dependencies:** none

 ## What this actually does

-Your school's calendar page renders one work-week at a time and has no export button.
-This script drives the page itself — clicking "next week" over and over, reading each event off the grid, then assembling a single calendar file you can import anywhere.
+This script operates the page itself — clicking "next week" over and over.
+It is reading each event off the grid, then exporting it into a single calendar file you can import anywhere.

 | Included | Handling |
 |---|---|